18 Rare Vintage Photos of What Life Was Like in the 1950s

 This 1958 woman aims for a strike at the bowling alley.
 We’ve got to give her props for going all-out with her throw, even in this long, old-fashioned 1950s skirt!

 American families past and present are lucky enough to be able to enjoy the splendor of the United States’ national parks.
 This family picked a prime spot to set up their tents in the midst of the Rocky Mountains in 1959.
-Check out what these famous landmarks looked like 100 years ago.

 The Forgotten Fifties